What is the mix of presentation versus interaction at your meetings? What should it be?

 The written word

-Let’s explore the popularity of the written words presentation versus interaction over time.
-If you do this, using Google Books Ngram Viewer, you’ll notice a curious thing.
+Let’s explore the popularity of the written word presentation versus interaction over time.
+Using Google Books Ngram Viewer to do this, we notice a curious thing.

-In 1804, the earliest year included in the Google Books database, the word interaction barely appears.
+In 1804, the earliest year included in the Google Books database, the word interaction barely appeared.
 The word presentation is a hundred times more frequent.
 Both words slowly become more common over time, but presentation stays predominant.
 But, in the 1950s, something strange happens.
 The popularity of interaction abruptly rises.
-In 1964, interaction becomes more frequently used.
+In 1964, interaction became more frequently used.
 It has remained in first place ever since.

 Presentation versus interaction at meetings